-where $\sigma>0$ is some constant (see, Theorem 1.2.5 in de Haan and Ferreira 2006).
+where $\sigma>0$ is some constant (Theorem 1.2.5 in de Haan and Ferreira 2006).

-To predict the probability using the GPD model, the estimation of $(\gamma,\sigma_w)$ is important.
+To predict the probability using the GPD model, the parameters $(\gamma,\sigma_w)$ are needed to be estimated.
 Smith (1987) and Drees et al. (2004) investigated the maximum-likelihood estimator of $(\gamma,\sigma_w)$ and its asymptotic result.
-To establish the asymptotic theory of the estimator of $(\gamma,\sigma_w)$, (\ref{Dom1}) should be modified in the context of second-order condition of EVT.
+To establish the asymptotic theory of the estimator of $(\gamma,\sigma_w)$, (\ref{Dom1}) should be modified in the context of the second-order condition of EVT.